Astronomy Cruise on the Norwegian Coast

-Join us for an Astronomy Sailing in 2025 and experience a unique blend of natural beauty and astronomical exploration.
+Experience a unique blend of natural beauty and astronomical exploration.
 Enjoy insightful lectures from astronomers and deepen your understanding of the universe.
+Observe star constellations and phenomena like the Northern Lights without the interference of light pollution with Havila Voyages.

-Learn from our experts from the Royal Astronomical Society
+Meet our experts from the Royal Astronomical Society and find your voyage

 Ian Ridpath

-Ian Ridpath is a respected writer and lecturer in the fields of astronomy and space, known internationally.
+Ian Ridpath is a internationally respected writer and lecturer.

-He serves as the editor of the esteemed Oxford Dictionary of Astronomy and has penned a popular series of night sky guides tailored for beginners.
-As a valued member of the Royal Astronomical Society’s outreach team, Ian has been guiding enthusiasts to witness the Northern Lights in Norway since 2010.
+Ian Ridpath serves as the editor of the esteemed Oxford Dictionary of Astronomy and has penned a widely popular series of night sky guides tailored for beginners.
+He is a valued member of the Royal Astronomical Society’s outreach team, and has been guiding astronomy enthusiasts from all over the world for a long time to witness the Northern Lights in Norway for over 15 years, since 2010.

 John Zarnecki